bids-standard/bids-website/docs/extensions/specific-guidelines.md

 1. The file descriptor does fall under one of the generic derivatives descriptors.

-1. No other descriptor exists in the `BIDS` spec.
+1. No other descriptor exists in the `BIDS` specification.
     For example, `statmap` cannot be used, because it is already being used, or soon to be, for a [different specification](https://bids-standard.github.io/stats-models/walkthrough-1.html#from-run-outputs-to-subject-inputs).